-Commencing a Participant in a Work for the Dole Place
+Commencing a job seeker in a Work for the Dole Place

-Before commencing a Participant in a Work for the Dole Place the Provider must:
+Before commencing a job seeker in a Work for the Dole Place the Provider must:

-- as part of conducting the risk assessment (job seeker), examine the risk assessment (Place) to ensure that the Work for the Dole Place is appropriate and safe for the Participant, taking into consideration any relevant circumstances and work restrictions - ensure that relevant checks (for example, criminal records checks and Working with Vulnerable People Checks) have been finalised (see Checks in this Guideline).
+- as part of conducting the risk assessment (job seeker), examine the risk assessment (Place) to ensure that the Work for the Dole Place is appropriate and safe for the job seeker, taking into consideration any relevant circumstances and work restrictions - ensure that relevant checks (for example, criminal records/police checks and Working with Vulnerable People Checks) have been finalised (see Checks in this Guideline).

-Providers must consider a Participant's individual circumstances, capabilities, skills and work experience and only commence Participants in Work for the Dole activities that are safe and suitable to the participation requirements and capabilities of the Participant and the Activity.
+Providers must consider a job seeker's individual circumstances, capabilities, skills and work experience and only commence job seekers in Work for the Dole Activities that are safe and suitable to the participation requirements and capabilities of the job seeker and the Activity.

-Work for the Dole Places should allow Participants to participate sufficiently to meet the requirements outlined in their Job Plan (for example, 25 hours per week over a 6 month period-please refer to the Managing and Monitoring Mutual Obligation Requirements Guideline).
-Ideally Providers should place one Participant into each Work for the Dole Place, so that the weekly hours requirements of the Place and Participant align.
-However, there may be situations where two Participants fill one place-for example, two Participants with requirement of less than 25 hours per week each may be able to each complete their relevant requirement in the one Place to meet the needs of the Host Organisation.
+Work for the Dole Places should allow job seekers to participate sufficiently to meet their Six Month Activity Requirement or Annual Activity Requirement (for example, 25 hours per week over an 8 week or 6 month period respectively-please refer to the Managing and Monitoring Mutual Obligation Requirements Guideline).
+Ideally

+Providers should place one job seeker into each Work for the Dole Place, so that the weekly hours requirements of the Place and job seeker align.
+However, there may be situations where 2 job seekers fill one place-for example, 2 job seekers with partial capacity may be able to each complete their relevant Annual Activity Requirement in the one Place to meet the needs of the Host Organisation.
 This would be subject to the agreement of the Host Organisation.

-Where a Provider has a Participant commenced in an Individual Hosted Activity and the Participant subsequently leaves, the Provider must identify and place another suitable Participant in that Place and do so in a timely manner.
+Where a Provider has a job seeker commenced in an Individual Hosted Activity and the job seeker subsequently leaves, the Provider must identify and place another suitable job seeker in that Place and do so in a timely manner.

-Where a Participant commences in and subsequently leaves a Group Based Activity before its conclusion, their Provider should identify and place another suitable Participant in that Place within 5 Business Days.
-If no Participant is able to be placed in the Place within this timeframe, the Place will be made available in the original pool in which it was advertised.
+Where a job seeker commences in and subsequently leaves a Group Based Activity before its conclusion, their Provider should identify and place another suitable job seeker in that Place within 5 Business Days.
+If no job seeker is able to be placed in the Place within this timeframe, the Place will be made available in the original pool in which it was advertised.
 This is to minimise the delay in progressing group based projects.

-The Department will monitor timeliness in placing subsequent Participants and utilisation of Places.
+The Department will monitor timeliness in placing subsequent job seekers and utilisation of Places.

-For further information on commencing a Participant in a Work for the Dole Place, see Attachment D to this Guideline and the Calendar.
+For further information on commencing a job seeker in a Work for the Dole Place, see Attachment D to this Guideline and the Electronic Calendar and AAR Details IT Supporting Document.